sapegin/mrm/docs/Making_presets.md

 module.exports = require('mrm-task-gitignore');
 ```

-The package name should should follow this pattern: `mrm-preset-<TASK>`, otherwise you’ll have to type full package name when you run a task:
+The package name should follow this pattern: `mrm-preset-<TASK>`, otherwise you’ll have to type full package name when you run a task:

 ```
 mrm license --preset unicorn # mrm-preset-unicorn